Frequently

 way of thinking and acting in the world.
 My students appreciated the

-opportunity to present their opinions on important ethical issues.
+opportunity to present their opinions on an important social issue.
 They

 came to see anthropology as focused on subjects and ideas of relevance